AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 ![Table view](comments2.png)

 That's a lot more than key attributes than last time!
 This is because items need to contain a key for each of the indexes they're going to appear in.
-We reuse `GSISK` across all of the other indexes as it stores the creation date of the comment.
+We reuse `GSISK` across all of the other indexes as it stores the creation date, the common sort key.

 Only a subset of attributes from the table are projected to save space and reduce query costs.
 This is shown in the following diagrams.